benjiewheeler/gift.star/README.md

 # gift.star

-Smart contract for creating secure claim links for fungible tokens.
+Smart contract for creating secure claim links for fungible tokens on the WAX blockchain.

-This contract is designed to mimic the functionality of the [atomictoolsx](https://waxblock.io/account/atomictoolsx) contract.
+This contract is inspired by the [atomictoolsx](https://waxblock.io/account/atomictoolsx) contract.

 ## Features